 Staff at the Fox Cities campus strives to meet the needs of all our students.
-Direct questions about accessibility services to the Solution Center.
 Visit the accessibility services page on the UW Oshkosh Dean of Students website to learn more about accessibility services and policies that apply to all three campuses of UW Oshkosh.
 Learn more by emailing Jeri Kukurich or call (920) 832-2670.

 The Fox Cities campus welcomes adult students.
 On the Fox Cities campus we’ve helped lots of adults achieve their goals and dreams.
 Whether you seek a new or enhanced career, want to take a course for intellectual enrichment or something in-between, you can do it and we can help.

 Students at all three UW Oshkosh campuses can make use of the Counseling Center on the Oshkosh campus.
 The Counseling Center provides free and confidential treatment for mental health concerns and encourages strength based approaches to enhance mental health.
 The center provides individual and group counseling, crisis services, wellness workshops, bio-feedback, animal assisted therapy, mindfulness services, meaningful exploration retreats, restorative yoga, student success coaching, career exploration, AODA intervention services, consultation and outreach.